jj5/kickass-crypto/README.md

 ## Supported PHP versions

 This code should work on PHP 7.4 or greater (but so far I have only actually tested it on PHP 8.1.2).
-If you try to run this code on an older version of PHP it will log an error message and exit your process.
+If you try to run this code on an older version of PHP it will try to log an error message and exit your process.

 ## Supported platforms and environment